mmmosca/VoronoiLatticeDistances/README.md

 # Voronoi-based Lattice Distances
-The repository contains the code of Voronoi-based Lattice Distances which encodes crystal lattices to Voronoi Domains and runs Voronoi-based metrics to compare them.
+Voronoi-based Lattice Distances encodes crystal lattices to Voronoi Domains and runs Voronoi-based metrics to compare them.
-The code is written in C++ and CMake.
 More details on the used metrics can be found in our paper published in the Crystal Research & Technology Journal: [Voronoi-Based Similarity Distances between Arbitrary Crystal Lattices](https://onlinelibrary.wiley.com/doi/10.1002/crat.201900197).

 The project has been compiled and run only on `Windows x64`.